elainebroche-dev/pf4-wayfarers-guided-hikes/README.md

 ## Design

--   ### Typography, Imagery and Colour Scheme
-    - to be written

 -   ### Wireframes

     The wireframe diagrams below describe the Home, Hike Detail, My Bookings, Sign in, Sign out and Register pages.
 Wireframes are not provided for theDjango Admin pages used by the application to create data records, publish hike data, approve comments and bookings.